n-yoda/unity-sky-mesh/README.md

 In both cases, the sky mesh **doesn't need to be within the view volume** (read below).

-### 3. Choose renderer.
+### 3. Choose a renderer.
 MeshRenderer or CommandBuffer?
 #### CommandBuffer
 Attatch SkyMesh script to your main camera, and fill all the properties.
 "Camera Event" is recommended to be "After Image Effects Opaque" for efficiency.